Youssef-Ramzy/programming_advices_courses/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not licensed because I don't know how to license it :).